 I remember the creek, it’s drying creek bed and the hidey holes that frogs sought out when the water racked off and the summer took over.
 I remember the galvanised steel water tank that was our pool and the slippery sludge we’d slap into each other faces, when we clambered into it.

-Mostly though – I remember the mandarine tree.
+Mostly though – I remember the mandarin tree.

-And that mandarine tree stopped being sweet, itt stopped being plentiful, it soon got sick and it too, died.
+And that mandarin tree stopped being sweet, itt stopped being plentiful, it soon got sick and it too, died.
 I’ve never given it much thought you know.
-That perhaps those two had been connected togehter in some way, under the ground, their forces combining in ways we could never tell.
+That perhaps those two had been connected together in some way, under the ground, their forces combining in ways we could never tell.

-Until today, when I bought a bag of mandarines and when I opened it up – BAM! – that memory hit me:
+Until today, when I bought a bag of mandarins and when I opened it up – BAM! – that memory hit me: